CourageSupreme/courage-cybersecurity-portfolio./README.md

 ## 👋 About Me

-Born and raised in Nigeria, I had little access to computers growing up—but I never lacked curiosity or drive.
-I taught myself personal training, built a coaching business in Dubai and subsequently in NYC, and earned certifications from Active IQ and NASM.
+Born and raised in Nigeria, I had little access to computers growing up - but I never lacked curiosity or drive.
+I taught myself personal training, built a coaching business as a Fitness Trainer in Dubai and subsequently scaled to online coaching - now based in NYC, and earned certifications from Active IQ and NASM.
 I’ve completed CPD courses in:

 - Trigger Point Therapy
 - Functional Stick Mobility